Ikabot-Collective/ikabot/README.md

 22. Attack barbarians

 	Now you can attack the barbarians in an automated way.
-You can send your troops in many rounds and repeate the attack as many times as you want.
+You can send your troops in many rounds and repeat the attack as many times as you want.

-23. Configure Proxy
+24. Configure Proxy

 	It lets you configure a proxy that will be used to all request except those sent to the lobby (during login).
 	The proxy affects immediately all processes associated with the current ikariam username.

-24. Update the Telegram data
+25. Update the Telegram data

-	It allows you to set or change the Telegram's bot.
+	It allows you to set or change the Telegram data.

+26. Kill tasks

+	It allows you to end a currently-running ikabot task

+27. Configure captcha resolver

+	It allows you to configure your desired captcha resolver for the Auto-pirate task.
+The options you have to choose from are:

+	1. Default
+	2. Custom
+	3. 9kw.eu
+	4. Telegram

 ### Discord